n0npax/CV-old/resume.md

 # Marcin Niemira
 ---
+Backend developer, DevOps, SRE, Technical recruiter.

-Software developer, DevOps, OSS fan, Linux follower, a geek who lives in a basement but is not afraid of other people.
+OSS fan, Linux follower, a geek who lives in a basement but is not afraid of other people.

 ---